Andrettin/Wyrmsun/readme.txt

 - Fixed issue with the size and graphics of the save game confirmation dialog.

 * Quests
 - The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
-The magic ring will drop besides the destroyed hall.
+The magic ring will drop beside the destroyed hall.

 * Scenarios
 - The Nidavellir map is now randomly-generated.